 The instructions provided with California tax forms are a summary of California tax law and are only intended to aid taxpayers in preparing their state income tax returns.
 We include information that is most useful to the greatest number of taxpayers in the limited space available.
 It is not possible to include all requirements of the California Revenue and Taxation Code (R&TC) in the instructions.
 Taxpayers should not consider the instructions as authoritative law.

-$Conformity-\mbox{For updates regarding federal acts, go to <math display="inline">ftb.ca.gov$ and search for conformity.
+Conformity - For updates regarding federal acts, go to ftb.ca.gov and search for conformity.

-2023 Tax Law Changes/What's New
+2024 Tax Law Changes/What's New